oVirt/ovirt-site/source/feature/networkreloaded.html.md

 Team is the newfangled kernel module + userspace daemon for replacing bonding.
 Thus, it would support:

 *   "Bonds".
-A conf file can be passed to the teamd daemon, or an interface can be created/modified via the "ip link" cmdline tool.
+A conf file can be passed to the teamd daemon, or an interface can be created/modified via the "ip link" and "ip addr" cmdline tool.

 #### Objectified rollback